 All registered students at UW-Madison are entitled to a Wiscard (the official UW-Madison photo ID).
 Your Wiscard allows you to get a summer bus pass and to access other campus services.
 To get your Wiscard, you must present a form of identification (e.g. a valid driver’s license or passport).
 Newly admitted students may receive their initial card at no cost upon verification of enrollment by Wiscard office staff.
 Lost, stolen or misplaced cards will be replaced at a non-refundable cost of $25 per card.

-Each resident is provided a bed, mattress pad, desk, desk chair, bookshelf, dresser, and closet space.
-Each room is provided with a small refrigerator, window coverings, wastebaskets, and mirror.
+Each resident is provided a bed, desk, desk chair, bookshelf, dresser, and closet space.
+Each room is provided with a small refrigerator, window coverings, wastebaskets, and a mirror.
 You should bring your own sheets and pillows.
 Mattress dimensions are 36″ x 80″.

 UW-Madison Transportation Services, located in the WARF building, operates all campus parking and bicycle/pedestrian services.
 Due to limited availability, on-campus parking is very rarely granted to students.
 Most students find that getting around on campus without a car is easy to do, though.